Frequently asked questions

 What college costs are covered for students enrolled in PTECH?

-Tuition and the cost of class materials for Fulton Montgomery Community College courses are covered for students enrolled in the HFM PTECH program.
+Tuition and the cost of class materials for Fulton Montgomery Community College and SUNY Cobleskill courses are covered for students enrolled in the HFM PTECH program.
 However, PTECH students are considered scholarship students, and as such, certain academic standards are expected in order for college costs to be paid by the program.

 While enrolled in PTECH, students will be allowed to retake one college course (due to failure, withdrawal, drop, or a grade not acceptable for the degree program) for which PTECH will pay.
-However, students will be responsible for the costs associated with any further courses beyond the one that they retake as part of their FMCC graduation requirements.
+However, students will be responsible for the costs associated with any further courses beyond the one that they retake as part of their FMCC or SUNY Cobleskill graduation requirements.
 This includes textbooks, lab fees, and any additional costs associated with the course.

 What kind of students are good candidates for PTECH?

-Where is the PTECH school?
+Where do PTECH students attend school?

 Is transportation provided to PTECH students?